mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 - MDImageWorkspace should inherit from Workspace.
-This also implies that it derives from DataItem which should be enough to guarantee that SOI workspaces can be in the Analysis Data Service and that Mantid algorithms can be run on them.
+This also implies that it derives from DataItem which should be enough to guarantee that MDImageWorkspaces can be in the Analysis Data Service and that Mantid algorithms can be run on them.

-- No point to use MatrixWorkspace interface and functionality as SOI do not have spectra, (X, Y, Error).
+- No point to use MatrixWorkspace interface and functionality as MDImageWorkspaces do not (need to) have traditional spectra, (X, Y, Error).
 Also, do not get confused by the MantidImage type and related methods in API::MatrixWorkspace.
 We are not using that image type here.

-- In a similar way as MatrixWorkspace has dataX() and dataY() which return a MantidVec reference, and readX() and readY() which return const MantidVec references, SOI should have data() and roData() methods.
+- In a similar way as MatrixWorkspace has dataX() and dataY() which return a MantidVec reference, and readX() and readY() which return const MantidVec references, MDImageWorkspace should have `data()` and `roData()` methods.

-- MDImageWorkspace should also inherit from ExperimentInfo or MultipleExperimentsInfos, and the second seems a better option for complicated stacks of images.
+- MDImageWorkspace should also inherit from ExperimentInfo or MultipleExperimentInfos, and the second seems a better option for complicated stacks of images.

 - Geometry::IMDDimension: should be usable as it is.